VG68490/VG68490.github.io/_pages/publications.md

 ![Life Expectancy per tratc quantified using Natural Breaks](./images/lifeexp_nat_break.png)

 ![LISA Significance Map](./images/lisa_sig_map.png)
+A map showing areas where the Moran's I value is less than or exceeds the p-value of 0.05, making certain areas less or more statistically significant.

 ![LISA Cluster Map](./images/lisa_cluster_map.png)
+Cluster map showing where there is strong and weak correlation between percentage of Native Americans and average life expectancy per tract.

 ![plswork](/images/final_map_png.png)
+A side-by-side comparison of average life expectancy, percent Native American population per tract by tract, and a bivariete map showing how these two variables are spatially distributed.

  ![Moran's I Graph](/images/moransi_graph.png)
 <h3> Conclusion </h3>